 The 5 most impressive survival abilities of earths animals

 Humans aren’t the most delicate creatures, being able to survive in all kinds of conditions or heal from accidents, but when compared to some of the other things that live on this planet, we are quite feeble.
-Here are five of earths creatures that possess survival abilities so incredible, they make humans look pathetic by comparison.
+Here are the 5 most impressive survival abilities of earths animals that make humans look pathetic by comparison.

 1) Axolotl